-Remote Learning Guide: If your lessons with Steve Latanision are being held remotely, please review these set-up recommendations and technology requirements.
+Remote Learning Guide: For remote lessons with Steve Latanision, please review these set-up recommendations and technology requirements.

 My goal as a teacher is simple: to bring out the best in any student, utilizing and bringing out the best of their individual skills.
 As a multi-instrumentalist, I like to focus on universal aspects of learning music such as how to practice, how to look at music, the studies involved, and the relationships between genres and instruments.
 Bluegrass, for example, is a mix of Irish, blues, and jazz.
 I encourage understanding of music theory and try to present it in a useful, practical manner.